 • Eliminates the possibility of point loading at the base of the liner pocket, and instead, distributes a controlled percentage of load along the entire circumference of the pocket base.

-• ‘Dampening’ effect provided by the bushing aids to absorb load under impact, and prevent self-loosening.
+• ‘Dampening’ effect provided by the bushing aids in absorbing load under impact, and prevents self-loosening.

-• Has been proven to perform better than a standard liner bolt in field applications.
+• Has been proven to perform better than a standard ball mill liner bolt in field applications.

 THE ORIGINAL RIDGEBACK®

-The RidgeBack’s™ bolt head increases contact surface by conforming to the shape of the tapered surface of the liner hole.
+The Ridgeback® liner bolt head increases the contact surface by conforming to the shape of the tapered surface of the liner hole.
 In conventional liners, the oval radius of the bolt is about 15% less than the oval radius of the liner.
 These differing geometries lead to only a line contact on either side of the head.
 Furthermore, any difference between the taper angles of the bolt and liner will reduce the contact area from a line to a point.
-Small contact area leads to high local stresses which plastically deform when the mill is put in-service.
+Small contact area leads to high local stresses, which plastically deform when the mill is put in service.
 This plastic deformation causes premature loosening and makes frequent retorquing necessary.
-To solve this problem, as the RidgeBack™ is tightened, projecting ridges plastically deform during assembly, not afterwards, to take the individual shape of the tapered liner seat.
-By establishing a greater contact surface during assembly, the bolts will maintain preload longer and can eliminate the need for retorquing.
+To solve this problem, as the Ridgeback® is tightened, projecting ridges plastically deform during assembly, not afterward, to take the individual shape of the tapered liner seat.
+By establishing a greater contact surface during assembly, the anti-loosening bolts will maintain preload longer and can eliminate the need for retorquing.

-In addition, we have the capabilities for our load indicating technologies to be built into any liner bolts.
-This means that not only can you find a perfect fit for your liner bolts but you can make sure they are loaded correctly and even monitor them wirelessly.
-To learn more about these technologies, visit our SPC4 Load Indicating pages.
+In addition, we have the capabilities for our load indicating technologies to be built into any ball mill liner bolts.
+This means that not only can you find a perfect fit for your liner bolts, but you can make sure they are loaded correctly and even monitor them wirelessly.
+To learn more about these technologies, visit our SPC4® Load Indicating pages.

 Advantages